rbarton65/espnff/README.md

 League class
 -----

 The League class has is created with a league ID and league year.
-League can return the members of any league instance.
+League can return the teams of any league instance, as well as power rankings.

 ```python
 from espnff import League